Skip to main content

 Securing equipment and facilities

-The headteacher decides on the budget allocation for SEND in consultation with the governors, on account of the needs within The Heights.
-The headteacher, business manager and SENDCO discuss relevant information relating to SEND provision including the number of pupils identified for extra support and the number of being currently being monitored.
+The Headteacher decides on the budget allocation for SEND in consultation with the Governors, on account of the needs within The Heights.
+The Headteacher, School Business manager and SENCO discuss relevant information relating to SEND provision including the number of pupils identified for extra support and the number of being currently being monitored.

 All resources, training and support are regularly reviewed and adapted where necessary.